A local server fails to ping an instance. Possible causes include:

 ACCEPT icmp -- anywhere anywhere icmp echo-request

-If the return result shows that the ICMP rule is disabled, run the following commands to enable it.
+If the return result indicates that the corresponding ICMP rules are inactive, run the following commands to activate them.

 #Chain INPUT